teatco/FinancialTransactionsRecord/README.md

 Classes Structure
-	---Transaction is an abstract class that will dive PaymentTransaction and ReversalTransaction
-	---PaymentTransaction to represent the actual transaction been done or accepted, will have an extra attribute which is final constant to represent the transaction type as payment type.
+	*Transaction is an abstract class that will dive PaymentTransaction and ReversalTransaction *PaymentTransaction to represent the actual transaction been done or accepted, will have an extra attribute which is final constant to represent the transaction type as payment type.
-	---ReversalTransaction class to represent the transaction that has been refused, will have a pointer to the Transaction that has been rejected and also will have a final constant Transaction type.
+	*ReversalTransaction class to represent the transaction that has been refused, will have a pointer to the Transaction that has been rejected and also will have a final constant Transaction type.
-	---ReadFile is a general class to read text file, has got a method that accept the file name as parameter
-	---FinancialTransactionRecordWorkFlow to structure the system and make calls to the following sub-component: read form file, digest data, and calculate the account balance for an account in a period.
+	*ReadFile is a general class to read text file, has got a method that accept the file name as parameter *FinancialTransactionRecordWorkFlow to structure the system and make calls to the following sub-component: read form file, digest data, and calculate the account balance for an account in a period.
-	---FinancialTransactionRecords that will contain the main method
+	*FinancialTransactionRecords that will contain the main method

 Components of the System